rbatorsky/intro-to-ngs-bioinformatics/lessons/01_Setup.md

 `srun --pty -t 3:00:00  --mem 16G  -N 1 --cpus 4 bash`

-Note:
+Notes:
-- if wait times are very long, you can try a different partitions by adding, e.g. `-p preempt` or `-p interactive` before `bash`.
+If wait times are very long, you can try a different partitions by adding, e.g. `-p preempt` or `-p interactive` before `bash`.
-- if you go through this workshop in multiple steps, you will have to rerun this step each time you log in.
+If you go through this workshop in multiple steps, you will have to rerun this step each time you log in.

 - Change to your home directory